FreeClimbAPI/Node-IVR-How-To-Guide/self-service-2.0/README.md

 - Playback pre-recorded audio prompts via the [`Play` PerCL command](https://docs.freeclimb.com/reference/play) to communicate with users
 - Route the users call based on DTMF or speech input

-## Tutorial
+## How-To Guide
-We offer an [Interactive Voice Response (IVR) tutorial](https://docs.freeclimb.com/docs/ivr-call-routing-10) for more detailed set-up instructions and explanation of how the code in each IVR sample app variation works.
+We offer an [Interactive Voice Response (IVR) how-to guide](https://docs.freeclimb.com/docs/ivr-call-routing-10) for more detailed set-up instructions and explanation of how the code in each IVR sample app variation works.

 ## Requirements
 A [FreeClimb account](https://www.freeclimb.com/dashboard/signup/)